Adulterated / Fraudulent Extra Virgin Olive Oil | The Olive Oil Source

 Adulterated / Fraudulent Extra Virgin Olive Oil

 With the proliferation of non-evidenced based content on the Internet, it’s difficult to determine what is fact and what is fiction in the olive oil business.
-We would like to help our customers and content-consumers at The Olive Source better understand the facts around adulteration and fraud with respect to extra virgin olive oil.
+We would like to help our customers and content-consumers at The Olive Oil Source better understand the facts around adulteration and fraud with respect to extra virgin olive oil.
 To cut to the chase, the fact is that there is indeed an abundance of adulterated/fraudulent extra virgin olive oil on the market.

-We’ll explain the current state of extra virgin olive oil standards, reference a notable UC Davis extra virgin olive oil study, note some recent press on the industry, then offer some recommendations to ensure that you’re actually buying real extra virgin olive oil.
+We’ll explain the current state of extra virgin olive oil standards, reference a notable UC Davis extra virgin olive oil study, note some press on the industry, then offer some recommendations to ensure that you’re actually buying real extra virgin olive oil.

 EXTRA VIRGIN OLIVE OIL TESTING STANDARDS

-The Olive Oil Source has been directly involved in the process of establishing clear metrics by which extra virgin olive oil can be judged/evaluated for the state of California (co-founder Shawn Addison serves on The Grades and Labeling Standards Committee for the California Department of Food and Agriculture’s Olive Oil Commission of California).
-There are many organizations/regions, which have produced extra virgin olive oil standards and definitions.
+The Olive Oil Source has been directly involved in the process of establishing clear metrics by which extra virgin olive oil can be judged/evaluated for the state of California (co-founder Shawn Addison served on The Grades and Labeling Standards Committee for the California Department of Food and Agriculture’s Olive Oil Commission of California).
+There are many organizations and regions which have produced extra virgin olive oil standards and definitions.
 For example, we have the International Olive Council (IOC), which is not regulatory and does not conduct any testing whatsoever; the German Standards; the Australian Standards; and the California Olive Oil Council (COOC) Standards to name a few.

 Different organizations use different rules for classifying an olive oil as extra virgin olive oil.
 We can unequivocally tell you there is no gold standard that is followed by all regions that produce extra virgin olive oil.
 What does that mean?
 There’s plenty of room for manipulation and fraud within the classifications.